wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/database-integrations/managing-database-transactions/src/managing_database_transactions/Module.md

-Guide on Managing Database Transactions using Ballerina.
+Guide on Database Transactions using Ballerina.

 # Guide Overview